 If a passenger does sue an Uber driver after an accident, they can expect certain things.
 Coming in as the plaintiff in a civil lawsuit means that the burden to prove a case falls on your shoulders (or those of your attorney).
 You will need adequate proof to cement your claim, such as:

-It's the job of your personal injury attorney to gather all that evidence and present it in the most impactful manner to sway the opinion of the court in your favor.
+It's the job of your rideshare injury attorney to gather all that evidence and present it in the most impactful manner to sway the opinion of the court in your favor.
 This evidence is so important because California is a "comparative negligence" state, which means that every party involved in an accident can be assigned a portion of the liability.

 So, for example, if an Uber driver causes a crash by running a red light, they may bear the entirety of the fault associated with the accident.
 However, if the driver fails to signal a turn, and is then struck by another driver who is speeding, both drivers could be assigned a portion of the fault.